AngelDiazMera/AngelDiazMera/README.md

   Welcome to my page.
 I'm Ángel, a fullstack software engineer from <b>🇲🇽 México</b> and I'm passionate about web and mobile development and willing to learn everything I can!
 </p>
 <p>
-  I’m currently working with a stack composed by <b>ReactJs, NestJs, NodeJs and MySql</b> on a project used to boost the economy and financial inclusion of the entire country.
+  I’m currently working with  <b>ReactJs, NestJs, NodeJs and MySql</b> on a project used to boost the economy and financial inclusion of the entire country.
 </p>

 <p>